aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/handling-critical-and-effort-driven-tasks/_index.md

 ### **Getting Critical and Effort-Driven Tasks**
 The following code examples show how to get information about whether a task is critical or effort-driven.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-FindCriticalEffortDrivenTasks-FindCriticalEffortDrivenTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-FindCriticalEffortDrivenTasks.cs" >}}